Connect with us

 Celebrated as an engineering marvel, the Liwatoni Floating Bridge’s design has a 715-metre floating section from north to south of Likoni, with 54-metre approaches on either side of the floating span.

 The middle part of the bridge is movable to accommodate ships moving in and out of the channel.
-For big ships, the bridge has a swing opening of 150 metres width while for small fishing boats, there is a bascule opening of five metres.
+For big ships, the bridge has a swing opening of 150 metres in width while for small fishing boats, there is a bascule opening of five metres.

 Undersea anchors